Salah91271997/Gmail-Clone/README.md

 ## Description

 - Gmail-Clone, Implemented using React and Firebase
-- Behind the backend, I was used React-Firebase for authentication with Google-auth
+- Behind the backend, I used React-Firebase for authentication with Google-auth

 ## Features